 Franklin County GA DUI Lawyer – Franklin County GA DUI Attorney

-If you have been arrested for DUI, you only have ten business days to keep your license from being suspended.
-You (or your Franklin County DUI Lawyer) will need to file an Administrative License Suspension (ALS) Hearing request.
+If you have been arrested for DUI, you only have thirty days to keep your license from being suspended.
+You (or your Franklin County DUI Lawyer) will need to file an Administrative License Suspension (ALS) Hearing request or an ignition interlock device request.
 The State charges $150 t0 file the hearing request.
-If this crucial hearing is not requested within the ten-day timeframe, your license will be suspended.
+If this crucial hearing is not requested within the thirty-day timeframe, your license will be suspended.
 If you refused chemical testing of your breath, blood, or urine, your license will be suspended for one year, with no possibility of a permit.

 Who We Are